thlorenz/browserify-ftw/examples/RyanFitzer-RequireJs-Jquery.md

 # Example-RequireJS-jQuery-Project

 This example can be found [here](https://github.com/ryanfitzer/Example-RequireJS-jQuery-Project).
+It is authored using the requirejs AMD format and we will browserify it.

 First you should clone it and go into its root folder: